Fact-Saboteurs: A Taxonomy of Evidence Manipulation Attacks against Fact-Verification Systems: Attacks on Fact-Verification Models

 \subsubsection{Claim-conditioned Article Generation \inline{figs/icons_colored/no_context_icon} \inlinetiny{figs/icons_colored/no_fc_icon} \inlinetiny{figs/icons_colored/ext_models_icon.pdf} NEI+R}

 We fit the `AdvAdd' method~\cite{du2022synthetic} within our taxonomy.
 The adversary here has limited \hlknow{knowledge} and \hlcap{capabilities}.
-The attack uses the claim to conditionally generate articles using an off-the-shelf model~\cite{zellers2019defending} (thus, no extra fine-tuning or filtering w.r.t. claim), and it assumes that the article would be used to create a new Wikipedia page.
-We exclude the `AdvMod-paraphrase'~\cite{du2022synthetic} because it yields unrealistic attacks (short, direct reiteration of claims).
-We also exclude the `AdvMod-KeyReplace'~\cite{du2022synthetic} because it is not intended to fool humans (it produces sentences that do not logically support the claim but are only superficially similar to it, while keeping the original evidence).
-In contrast, we focus on attacks with humans-in-the-loop implications.
+The attack uses the claim to conditionally generate articles using the Grover model~\cite{zellers2019defending} (no extra fine-tuning or filtering w.r.t. the claim), and it assumes that the article would be used to create a new Wikipedia page.
+We exclude the `AdvMod-paraphrase'~\cite{du2022synthetic} because it yields unrealistic attacks (short direct reiteration of claims).
+We also exclude the `AdvMod-KeyReplace'~\cite{du2022synthetic} because it is not intended to fool humans (it produces sentences that do not logically support the claim but are only superficially similar to it).
+It is important to note that ‘AdvMod’ attacks differ substantially from our camouflaging attacks since they do not edit the relevant evidence.
+Instead, they edit an article by appending new sentences that are variants of the claim itself, \textit{not} the original evidence.